LinkedMink/descrow-market/docs/DEscrowMarketWhitePaper.md

 #### NFTs

+NFTs store tokens on the blockchain pegged to a specific point in time that can viewed by anyone, so NFTs excel at storing immutable public records.
+Web 3 optimist claim they will be used to track digital owner many assets from art work to real estate as the technology evolves.

+##### Criticism

+Their's no mechanism to enforce ownership of an NFT by itself.
+Anybody can mint an NFT and say it means the holder owns an asset with on-chain consensus only verifying a transaction occurred.
+A record is meaningless without a product in hand where each NFT minter governs the rules for what the NFT means.
+Normally, a minter is a centralized entity with incentives that don't align with the NFT holder (sell for maximum price while maintaining maximum rights on the product), but there's no requirement for this.
+State laws have not caught up and with the internet spanning jurisdictions, enforcement seems dubious.

+##### Borrowed Ideas

-NFTs excel at storing immutable records.
-This can have many advantages for a market that prioritizes transparency and redundancy.
+General storage on the blockchain can have many advantages for a market that prioritizes transparency and redundancy.
 From an escrow market, we can have tokens for:

 - Arbiters: A token can claim arbiters with an ID own an address that's verifiable and well-known for parties to access
 - Sellers: A token can claim sellers have a set of listings associated with an ID